Projects

 A project is the collection of resources, environments, deployments, and settings related to a Medusa application deployed to the Cloud.
 The project is linked to a GitHub repository that hosts the Medusa application's code.

 To deploy a Medusa application to the Cloud, you create a project for it.
-Cloud will automatically set up and configure the necessary resources in the project to run the application, such as PostgreSQL, Redis, and S3.
+Medusa will automatically set up and configure the necessary resources in the project to run the application, such as PostgreSQL, Redis, and S3.

 Each project can have multiple environments, such as production and staging.
 These environments allow you to test changes before pushing them live to users.
 You can learn more in the Environments documentation.